kyungjae-lee/engineers-notebook/operating-systems/quick-notes.md

 # Quick Notes

-Following notes will be moved into appropriate sections later.
+Notes to be moved into the appropriate sections later.